Firstset/validator-swarm/README.md

 node_operator_ids = [420, 666]
 ```

 Some of these parameters are optional and can be omitted depending on the functionality you want to use.
+See the next section for more details.

 Install python dependencies